Hoffman constant of the argmin mapping in linear optimization: Conclusions, perspectives and examples

-There is another type of Hoffman constants located at a fixed point of the domain of the multifunction under consideration.
-Following the terminology of \cite{CCP21}, the \emph{Hoffman modulus} of $\mathcal{S}$ \emph{at} $ \overline{b}\in \dom\mathcal{S}$ is defined as
+There is another type of Hoffman constants located at a given (nominal) point of the domain of the multifunction under consideration.
+Following the terminology of \cite{CCP21}, the \emph{Hoffman modulus} of $\mathcal{S}$ \emph{at} $\overline{b}\in \dom\mathcal{S}$ is defined as

 It is clear that we can add the following equality to (\ref{eq_01}):